eHealthAfrica/gather/README.md

     - `AETHER_ODK_URL`: `http://odk:8102` Aether ODK Server url.

   - Aether consumers:
-    - `ES_CONSUMER_URL`: ElasticSearch consumer URL used to push the project chart visualization settings for each AVRO Schema field defined in the Survey Dashboard settings page.
     - `CONSUMERS_CONFIG_FILE`: Path to default consumers configurations.
 Edit `./app/conf/consumers.json` to include new consumers.
     - `AUTO_CONFIG_CONSUMERS`: Flag used to indicate if consumers be automatically configure on the creation of a survey. **mandatory** `CONSUMERS_CONFIG_FILE` must be provided.